 The Corporation has standing Audit, Compensation, and Corporate Governance and Nominating Committees.
 The members of the Audit Committee are Messrs.
 Christie, Conese and Ducommun.
-The Audit Committee, which met formally five times during 2007, oversees the integrity of the Corporation's financial statements, the Corporation's compliance with legal and regulatory requirements, the independent auditor's qualifications and independence, and the performance of the Corporation's internal audit function and the Corporation's independent auditor.
+The Audit Committee, which met formally four times during 2008, oversees the integrity of the Corporation's financial statements, the Corporation's compliance with legal and regulatory requirements, the independent auditor's qualifications and independence, and the performance of the Corporation's internal audit function and the Corporation's independent auditor.
 The Audit Committee is governed by a charter which was adopted by the Board of Directors, and which is attached to this Proxy Statement as Appendix A. The Corporation's securities are listed on the New York Stock Exchange and are governed by its listing standards.
 All of the members of the Audit Committee meet the independence standards of the New York Stock Exchange's listing standards.
 The Board of Directors has determined that Mr. Christie, the chairman of the Audit Committee, is an audit committee financial expert as such term is defined under the regulations of the Securities and Exchange Commission ("SEC").

 The members of the Compensation Committee are Messrs.
-Crosby, Mullaney and Paulson.
-Mr. Mullaney is expected to retire at the 2008 Annual Meeting, and the Board of Directors expects to select a replacement for Mr. Mullaney at that time.
-The Compensation Committee, which met formally seven times during 2007, reviews and approves compensation for executive officers, grants stock options and other stock-based awards, administers stock option and stock-based award programs, reviews and recommends retirement plans, reviews and approves employment agreements and severance arrangements for executive officers, and oversees the evaluation of management of the Corporation.
+Christie, Crosby and Paulson.
+The Compensation Committee, which met formally five times during 2008, reviews and approves compensation for executive officers, grants stock options and other stock-based awards, administers stock option and stock-based award programs, reviews and recommends retirement plans, reviews and approves employment agreements and severance arrangements for executive officers, and oversees the evaluation of management of the Corporation.
 All of the members of the Compensation Committee meet the independence standards of the New York Stock Exchange's listing standards.

 The members of the Corporate Governance and Nominating Committee are Messrs.
-Ducommun, Paulson and Shinseki.
-The Corporate Governance and Nominating Committee, which met formally two times during 2007, reviews and recommends to the Board of Directors the nominees for election as directors of the

-Corporation and oversees the corporate governance of the Corporation.
+Ducommun and Paulson.
+The Corporate Governance and Nominating Committee, which met formally three times during 2008, reviews and recommends to the Board of Directors the nominees for election as directors of the Corporation and oversees the corporate governance of the Corporation.
 All of the members of the Corporate Governance and Nominating Committee meet the independence standards of the New York Stock Exchange's listing standards.